 You will learn how to design, build and maintain abundantly productive food gardens within sustainable human settlements and be shown how to work with an appreciation and understanding of nature’s patterns and cycles.
 There is an additional focus upon practical activities in the garden including no-dig gardening, seed saving, plant propagation, food forestry, Hugelkultur, tree maintenance, animal care, composting and more…

-Sun 14th June – Design Project Presentations, Locavore Feast And Celebration with Bunya Halasz and James Nash
+Sun 22 May – Design Project Presentations and Locavore Feast with Bunya Halasz & James Nash

 The course will incorporate field trips to the award winning Mullumbimby Community Garden, Urban Food Forests, Intensive Permaculture Production Systems, Bush Permaculture gardens and Natural Forest Ecosystems.

-The teaching team, led by Bunya Halasz, have a diverse, complimentary and deep range of experience and skills.
+The teaching team, led by Bunya Halasz, has a diverse, complimentary and deep range of experience and skills.

-Other Tutors Include: Sharon Gibson, James Nash, Erin Young and Joey Venables
+Other Tutors Include: Sharon Gibson, James Nash, Dani Wolff and Joey Venables

 This course offers a great introduction to permaculture and is suitable for anyone concerned with the environmental and social challenges around them who wants to help develop positive solutions.
 It would also benefit students interested in studying Permaculture Certificate III or IV with Byron Community College in the future.